Lenovo to stop pre-installing controversial software

 "The way the Superfish functionality appears to work means that they must be intercepting traffic in order to insert the ads," said Eric Rand, a researcher at Brown Hat Security.
 "This amounts to a wiretap."

-Concerns about cybersecurity have dogged Chinese firms, including telecoms equipment maker Huawei Technologies Ltd over ties to China's government and smartphone maker Xiaomi Inc over data privacy.
+Concerns about cybersecurity have dogged Chinese firms, including telecoms equipment maker Huawei Technologies Ltdn over ties to China's government and smartphone maker Xiaomi Inc over data privacy.

 Lenovo commanded one-fifth of the global PC market in the third quarter of 2014, according to data research firm IDC.